jbutcher5/simple_status/README.md

 ### Command Modules

 To create a command module all that needs to be defined is a module with a command.
+A `built_in` should be defined, however the result would likely not result in an error and would be ignored.

 ``` toml
 modules = ["kernel"]